2003 and 2008 County Expressway Plans, portions relating to pedestrians and bicyclists along expressways

 Guide signs (directional signage):

-The 2009 plan contains routes (on expressway-specific pedestrian maps) and directional signage, where a closely parallel route exists.
-However, nothing has been done, to date, to create and post such signs.
+The 2008 plan contains routes (on expressway-specific pedestrian maps) and guide signs - also called directional signage - where a closely parallel route exists.
+However, nothing has been done, as of 2024, to create and post such signs.

 The 2003 Plan also mentioned guide signs but, again, nothing was done.
 Guide signs are mentioned in the expressway-specific document sections.
 Here is an example quote from the San Tomas section, page 8: